box/box-python-sdk/docs/usage/files.md

 -------------------------------------

 To set new retention policy expiration date for the file, call [`set_disposition_at(date_time)`][set_disposition_at].
-This method will only work for files under retention with `pernamently_delete` disposition action set.
+This method will only work for files under retention with `permanently_delete` disposition action set.
 Remember that disposition date can't be shortened once set on a file.
 As the `date_time` parameter you can use either datetime string, e.g. '2035-03-04T10:14:24+14:00' or `datetime.datetime` object.